tfc/tfc.github.io/posts/2022-12-12-book-review-the-culture-map.md

       environment.

-  I found this distinction not only to be valid when talking to humans of different cultures, but also when talking to professionals of different departments.
+  I found this distinction not only to be valid when talking to humans of different cultures but also when talking to professionals from different departments.

-  This part of the whole model does not clearly apply to asian cultures, for which the chapter devotes another subsection.
+  This part of the whole model does not fully apply to Asian cultures, to which the chapter devotes another subsection.

 Leading: Egalitarian vs. Hierarchical